Didstopia/docker-nuget-klondike/README.md

-# Private Nuget Server with Klondike for Docker
+# NuGet Server with Klondike for Docker

-Provides a clean and easy way to run your own private NuGet repository with [Klondike](https://github.com/themotleyfool/Klondike) as the frontend, all inside a Docker container.
+Provides a clean and easy way to run your own public/private NuGet repository with [Klondike](https://github.com/themotleyfool/Klondike) as the frontend, all inside a Docker container.

 This image is based on [docker-klondike](https://github.com/athieriot/docker-klondike), adding easier configuration, volume mounting and optional authentication.